 Jesus of Nazareth is perhaps the most influential individual in Human history.
 And to a great degree it’s so because of what he encountered in Jerusalem.
 From his arrival at the Mount of Olives, to his death at the Golgotha, these events proved to change world history.
 The fall of Roman Empire, the Middle Ages and the Renaissance, just to name a few.

-This specially crafted tour will follow specific sites in Jerusalem, that relate to Jesus’ trial, death, burial and resurrection.
+This specially crafted tour will follow specific sites in Jerusalem, that relate to Jesus’s trial, death, burial and resurrection.
 We will examine, in detail, the historical documents and archaeological finds that relate to these occurrences and assess the realia behind these famous events.

-This tour is a unique experience for any Christian or any person wanting to expand their knowledge on Christian history and Archaeology.
+This tour is a unique experience for any Christian or any person wanting to expand their knowledge on Christian history and archaeology.

-Seeking the site of the Trial of Jesus
+Seeking the Site of the Trial of Jesus

 Walking Along the Stations of the Cross

-From the place of his trial the site of his execution, the way Jesus walked is now known as Via Dolorosa or Via Crucis (English for “the Stations of the Cross”).
+From the place of his trial the site of his execution, the trail Jesus walked is now known as Via Dolorosa or Via Crucis (English for “the Stations of the Cross”).
 Many Catholic groups walk along this path, chanting hymns of Christian veneration.
 Some even carry a big wooden cross, affiliating in spirit with the passion of Christ.
-Moreover, Every Friday the Franciscans lead a procession along what’s now regarded as a holy road.
+Moreover, every Friday the Franciscans lead a procession along what’s now regarded as a holy road.
 The Catholic church developed a belief of 14 different events along the Via Dolorosa.
 Each one is marked by a sign on the street, and some bear a small chapel for prayer and contemplation.

 Exploring the Church of the Holy Sepulchre

-In this tour, we will focus on history and unique architecture of this fascinating building and address the question of its authenticity.
+In this tour, we will focus on the history and unique architecture of this fascinating building and address the question of its authenticity.
 We will thoroughly examine the archaeological evidence, the various traditions, and draw conclusions.